Side effects of MPN treatment

 - If you notice pain, swelling, redness or pus anywhere on your body.

 Chemotherapy kills cells that multiply quickly, such as cells affected by myeloproliferative neoplasms.
 It also causes damage to fast-growing normal cells, including hair cells and cells that make up the tissues in your mouth, gut and bone marrow.
 The side effects of chemotherapy occur as a result of this damage.
 Chemotherapy taken in capsule form is tolerated well by most people and side effects tend to be few and mild.
 As these drugs work by suppressing blood formation, periodic blood tests should be performed when taking these drugs to monitor the blood count and to guard against severe reductions in the white cell or platelet counts.
 There is a very small risk of developing leukaemia later on, in people who receive chemotherapy for prolonged periods of time.
-This risk is very small for people receiving hydroxyurea and must be weighed against the potentially serious complications of uncontrolled disease (thrombosis).
+The risk versus benefit must be weighed against the potentially serious complications of uncontrolled disease (thrombosis).
 Discuss with your doctor if this is a concern to you.

 Effects on the bone marrow